-Compliance Artifacts - a collection of artifacts which represent the output of the Open Source compliance program for the Supplied Software.
-The collection may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, Open Source component bill of materials, SPDX documents and so forth.
+"Compliance Artifacts" - a collection of artifacts that represent the output of the Program for the Supplied Software.
+The collection may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, Open Source component bill of materials, and SPDX documents.